Fear of snakes phobia, ophidiophobia is one of the most common phobias known worldwide.

 Ophidiophobic patients react rather violently when events involving them seeing a snake arise, such reactions include:

-- feeling to avoid the scenery at all means.
+- Feeling to avoid the scenery by all means.

 Among the many ways to overcome the fear of snakes, we have:

 i.
 Cognitive Behaviour Therapy: this method of overcoming ophidiophobia helps the individual find the thought patterns that cause them to have the fear erupt.
 This means when the patient thinks of a snake, a second thought always follows such as “they are so scary”, ” the fangs, deadly!” and so on.
 The patient writes these thoughts down to help know when the anxiety starts and learns to replace the thoughts with positive facts.